We are here for Dogs

 - ‘Pups on Parole’ – a partnership with the Ron Barwick minimum security prison in which a Behaviour Trainer from DHoT works with volunteer carers of dogs from the Home.
 This highly successful program benefits both dogs and humans.

-- Temporary Crisis Care for dogs whose owners are ill, homeless or otherwise unable to care for them.
+- Temporary Crisis Care for dogs whose owners have been taken to hospital in emergency.

 There is no time limit at our Homes, and we will care for each dog for as long as it takes to find them the right home.
 We are committed to “Getting to Zero” which means that no healthy, temperamentally sound dog will ever be euthanised.